 Regina – The most affordable of Canada’s large markets

 Similar factors are at play in Regina where the volume of resale transactions this spring rose within an earshot of (frenzied) early-pandemic levels.
 Record population growth is a powerful driver of demand.
 Relatively affordable home prices likely helps too.
-RBC’s aggregate measure for Regina, at 27.0%, is the best among the markets we track and in line with the long-run average (27.4%).
-But exceptionally tight demand-supply conditions could heat up prices and take some of the shine off affordability in the coming months.
+RBC’s aggregate measure for Regina, at 27%, is the best among the markets we track and in line with the long-run average (27.4%).
+But exceptionally tight supply demand conditions could heat up prices and take some of the shine off affordability in the coming months.

 Winnipeg – Stretched affordability contains market upswing